Vaddak/Esp32-based-Multi-sensor-platform/README.md

 # Esp32-based-Multi-sensor-platform
-PCB for general testing with 12 2.5mm jacks for sensoring, esp32 with 38 pins based.
+PCB for general testing with twelve 3.5mm jacks with five pines for sensoring.
+The ESP32-DEVKKITV1 has 38 pinouts.